eXascaleInfolab/PyExPool/README.md

 1. Create Execution Pool.
 1. Create and schedule Jobs with required parameters, callbacks and optionally packing them into Tasks.
-1. Wait on Execution pool untill all the jobs are completed or terminated, or until the global timeout is elapsed.
+1. Wait on Execution pool until all the jobs are completed or terminated, or until the global timeout is elapsed.

 ### Usage Example
 ```python